OSLabTools/nicetoolbox/docs/installation.md

 ### b.
 Conda
 see https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-Conda can be installed through different distributors—one of them is Anaconda.
+Conda can be installed through different distributors.
+One of them is Anaconda.
 The "defaults" channel in Anaconda, which is used for the base environment, is subject to specific licensing.
 Another option is using Miniforge, which uses the conda-forge channel by default, offering only free and open-source packages.

 If you installed Conda through Anaconda, you can switch to the free conda-forge channel by following these steps: